The Free Particle

 \[v_{\text{phase}} = \left|\frac{\omega}{k}\right| = \frac{\hbar|k|}{2m} = \sqrt{\frac{E}{2m}}. \label{eqn:phase_velocity}\tag{8}\](Here $\omega$ is the coefficient $\cfrac{\hbar k^2}{2m}$ in front of $t$.)

-However, this wave function cannot be normalized as it diverges to infinity when squared and integrated:
+However, this wave function diverges to infinity when square-integrated and cannot be normalized.

 Finding the General Solution $\Psi(x,t)$ of the Time-Dependent Schrödinger Equation

-Nevertheless, this separated variable solution still holds important meaning because, apart from physical interpretation, it has mathematical significance as the general solution of the time-dependent Schrödinger equation is a linear combination of separated variable solutions.
-However, in this case, as there are no constraints, the general solution takes the form of an integral ($\int$) over the continuous variable $k$, rather than a sum ($\sum$) over the discrete variable $n$.
+Nevertheless, this separated solution still has important meaning because, regardless of physical interpretation, the general solution of the time-dependent Schrödinger equation is a linear combination of separated solutions, which has mathematical significance.
+However, since there are no constraints in this case, the general solution takes the form of an integral ($\int$) over the continuous variable $k$ instead of a sum ($\sum$) over the discrete variable $n$.

 \[\Psi(x,t) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty} \phi(k)e^{i(kx-\frac{\hbar k^2}{2m}t)}dk. \label{eqn:Psi_general_solution}\tag{10}\]Here, $\cfrac{1}{\sqrt{2\pi}}\phi(k)dk$ plays the same role as $c_n$ in equation (21) of the ‘Time-Independent Schrödinger Equation’ post.

-This wave function can be normalized for appropriate $\phi(k)$, but it must have a range of $k$, and thus a range of energies and velocities.
+This wave function can be normalized for appropriate $\phi(k)$, but it must have a range of $k$ and therefore a range of energy and speed.
 This is called a wave packet.

-A sine function cannot be normalized as it is spatially infinitely spread.
-However, when multiple such waves are superposed, they become localized due to interference and can be normalized.
+Sine functions are infinitely spread in space and cannot be normalized.
+However, when multiple such waves are superposed, they become localized and normalizable due to interference.

 Finding $\phi(k)$ Using Plancherel’s Theorem